 RED FLOWERS ROUNDABOUT

-Dan Shipsides, former co-director at Catalyst Arts, Belfast is an artist based in Orchid Studios and also teaches at the Belfast School of Art.
-He works individually and within collaborative dynamics, notably that of Shipsides and Beggs Projects.
+Dan Shipsides is an artist and researcher based in Orchid Studios and also a senior lecturer at the Belfast School of Art where he is co-director of the MFA Fine Art programme.
+As an artist he works individually and within collaborative dynamics, notably that of Shipsides and Beggs Projects.

 Gratefully acknowledging the support of: